Last updated: 2/7/2019

 To better understand my financial picture, I’ve split my holdings up into 3 separate categories:

 I’m not thrilled that Facebook is my single biggest holding.
 The company has been in the news a lot lately and for all the wrong reasons.
 And beyond that, social networks are trendy.
 There are signs that Facebook is struggling and there will come a day when the network goes the way of MySpace and Friendster.
-When the calendar rolls over to 2019, I’ll be selling some of my shares.
+I’m slowly selling my shares.

-My long-term goal is to rid my portfolio of all individual stocks, but I’m doing it slowly to avoid capital gains.
+My long-term goal is to sell my portfolio of all individual stocks, but I’m doing it slowly to avoid capital gains.

 When I put money into the markets now, this is where it goes.
 I’m a big believer in index funds.

-My real estate holdings account for 48.3 percent of my portfolio are all over the place:
+My real estate holdings account for 52.17 percent of my portfolio and are all over the place:

 - Vanguard REIT: VGSLX isn’t a bad way to invest in real estate passively.